SoFi: 2024–2025: Growth, diversification

-In October 2024, SoFi's Form 8-K for July–September 2024, filed with the U.S. Securities and Exchange Commission, stated that the number of SoFi members (customers) was nearly 9.4 million and that the company's "technology platform enabled accounts" numbered 160 million.
+In October 2024, SoFi's Form 8-K for July–September 2024, filed with the U.S. Securities and Exchange Commission, stated that the number of SoFi customers was nearly 9.4 million, and that the company's "technology platform enabled accounts" numbered 160 million.
 For the year ended December 31, 2024, the company announced the figures of $2.67 billion in revenue and $498.67 million in net income, and said that it had nearly 5,000 employees, $36.25 billion in total assets and $6.53 billion in total equity.
 It also stated that its technology platform enabled accounts and total members (customers) reached 168 million and exceeded 10.1 million, respectively.

 In April 2025, SoFi stated that 41% of its annualized revenues were fee-based, including the fees from the company’s loan platform business, interchange services, loan referrals, as well as fees earned from its insurance business and small and medium business offerings.
 SoFi also reported as having nearly 11.7 million customers and 160 million technology platform enabled accounts, and claimed to be the only facilitator of digital person-to-person payments using phone numbers or email addresses.
 In June 2025, the company announced a reintroduction of its cryptocurrency and blockchain-related offerings, which it originally offered until December 2023, in response to the 2025 regulation changes under the GENIUS Act.
 In October 2025, SoFi announced the introduction of a new product called Cash Coach — an AI-powered system designed to assist consumers in optimizing the interest earned in deposit accounts and minimizing the interest expense on credit cards.
 The company also reported an increased customer count of 12.6 million by this time.

-In November 2025, SoFi became the first nationally chartered consumer bank in the U.S. to allow members to buy, sell and hold cryptocurrencies directly within its single banking app.
+In November 2025, SoFi became the first nationally chartered consumer bank in the U.S. to allow members to buy, sell and hold cryptocurrencies directly within its banking app.
+In December 2025, the company launched a stablecoin, called SoFiUSD, and became the first U.S. national bank to launch a stablecoin on the public blockchain.
+For the year ending on December 31, 2025, SoFi reported $3.61 billion in revenue, $481 million in net income, $50.66 billion in total assets and $10.49 billion in total equity.
+The member accounts and technology platform enabled accounts were 13.7 million and 128 million, respectively.
+The company also said that its international payments product, SoFi Pay, was active in more than 30 countries, including parts of Europe, Brazil, India, Mexico and the Philippines.